 Our Learning and Education services focus on the education and social development of students, so as to prepare them for further study, employment and participation in society.
 The programs are delivered from a range of community facilities, so as to encourage opportunities for interaction with other community members.
 Where possible, activities will also be undertaken through work or community placements.

-With over 10 years experience as an RTO for people with cognitive impairments, our highly regarded education service incorporates the PALS model, which is based on leading edge research on best practice in education of people with cognitive impairment.
+With over 10 years experience as an RTO for people with cognitive impairments, our highly regarded education service is based on leading edge research on best practice in education of people with cognitive impairment.

 This model enables each person to learn at their own pace, supported by a trained volunteer tutor.
-Working in classes of a maximum of 8 people, teachers are able to devote significant time with each student, who completes his or her work alongside a paired tutor.
+Working in classes of a maximum of 12 people, trainers are able to devote significant time with each student.

 Learn at your own pace.
 It’s about achieving in your time.
 It’s your achievement.